 Cost Per Square Foot: 3

-– One Time® promised coverage per square foot to be 2-3 times better spread rate then conventional stains.
+– One Time® promised coverage per square foot to be 2-3 times better-spread rate than conventional stains.
 We did not get those results.
-Coverage was closer to 200 square feet per gallon on the 7 year old cedar deck.
+Coverage was closer to 200 square feet per gallon on the 7-year-old cedar deck.
 At $84.99 per gallon, this doubled the cost of a conventional decking stain.

 Preventing Mold/Mildew/Algae: 5